 Note: I have not attached my passport as you had requested.
-It is being renewed at the moment and I will send the document latest by Monday, 5th July, 2021.*
+It is being renewed at the moment and I would send the document latest by Monday, 5th July, 2021.

 Here are some general tips for writing a joining letter:

-- Keep your letter brief and clear.
-There should be no ambiguity regarding important details like joining date, job title etc. Include only relevant information.
+Keep your letter brief and clear.
+There is required to be no ambiguity regarding important details like joining date, job title etc. Include only relevant information.

 Another instance of joining letters being used in the workplace is when employees go on leave and notify their employer about their joining date following the period of absence.
 Here is a template and an example letter that you can use to write your own joining letter after earned leave:

 Subject: Joining letter after availing leave - [Your Name].

 Reference: Application for leave dated [Date of leave application].